 Unfortunately, studies show that sugar intake for both kids and adults is far higher than the recommended daily amounts.

 And it doesn’t matter what form of simple sugar you consume, according to Rasmussen.
 High-fructose corn syrup has gotten more than its share of negative attention, and some soda producers are switching to table sugar (sucrose) because of the perceived health difference.

 But both high-fructose corn syrup and table sugar — even sugar from fruit, as well as honey, molasses and syrup — are composed of the same two compounds: fructose and glucose.

 A medium-sized apple contains approximately 2 teaspoons of sugar, roughly the same amount as 1 ounce of caramel-coated popcorn.
 But fruit shouldn't be discounted due to its sugar content.

 While the nutritional value of the caramel-coated popcorn is minimal, apples are a rich source of antioxidants and other nutrients.
 Adding chopped apples to a bread recipe would add flavor and much more nutrition than sugar or artificial sweeteners.

-However, artificial sweeteners can be a reasonable alternative to sugar, though misconceptions sometimes scare people from using them.
+While they don't confer any health benefits, artificial sweeteners can be a reasonable alternative to sugar, though misconceptions sometimes scare people from using them.